Northland travel tips

 • The Far North:

-Northland travel tips: Sandboarding near 90 Mile BeachHeading up into the Aupouri Peninsula it is still 100 km to Cape Reinga with its iconic lighthouse - the spot where two oceans meet and Maori believe their souls pass by on their journey to legendary Hawaiki.
+Northland travel tips: Sandboarding near 90 Mile BeachHeading up into the Aupouri Peninsula it is still 100 km to Cape Reinga with its iconic lighthouse (occupied until 1987) - the spot where two oceans meet and Maori believe their souls pass by on their journey to legendary Hawaiki.
 The cape is not the only sight, also Tapotupotu Beach and the giant Te Paki sand dunes where you can sandboard are close by.
 Many travellers choose a bus tour to enjoy one leg of the trip driving on the impressive 90 Mile Beach that ends at the Ahipara beach community.

 • Hokianga Harbour: